For a list of products certified via the AISEP, see the Certified Products List (CPL) on the Common Criteria website.

 A Protection Profile (PP) is a document that stipulates the security functionality that must be included in a product.
 Organisations can have confidence that evaluations against PPs will cover the expected security functionality of a given product type and address known cyber threats.

 In the past, evaluations were conducted at a specified Evaluation Assurance Level (EAL); however, PPs do not incorporate this scale.
-During the transition from EALs to PPs, a cap of EAL 2 will apply to all EAL-based evaluations where a suitable PP does not exist yet.
+A cap of EAL 2 will apply to all EAL-based evaluations where a suitable PP does not exist yet.
 EAL-based evaluations will not considered where a suitable PP already exists.

 The ACA endorses all collaborative Protection Profiles that are listed on the Common Criteria website.
 In addition, the below table includes PPs that are also endorsed by the ACA for an evaluation within the AISEP.

 |Network and Network-Related Devices and Systems||Extended Package VPN Gateway (GW EP)||V2.1||2017-06-15|